Tips and guidelines to create an efficient workforce and keep your business functioning at a high level. (ISO 90001, ISO13485, FDA510K)

 - If possible, do a random sampling of the staff performance development plans and look for inconsistencies in any needed areas of development.

 - Another approach is to conduct a training needs assessment and ask the staff members themselves what skills they would like to develop.

 Let the employees participate in activities during the learning process.

 - Match different learning options to different learning styles:

-There are five generations actively in the workforce, try to match trainings to their different styles, preferences and expectations.
-They all use different tools and activities, for example millennials are used to tablets and cell phones, so simplify their life and yours by involving those tools in trainings.
+There are five generations actively in the workforce, try to match training to their different styles, preferences and expectations.
+They all use different tools and activities, for example, millennials are used to tablets and cell phones, so simplify their life and yours by involving those tools in training.